instance001/chatty-mini/README.md

 ## Privacy

 Local GGUF use does not send prompts or files to FMI.
 When a user explicitly selects a configured cloud model, Chatty-mini sends the prompt and relevant app context directly to that provider or custom endpoint.
 Cloud API keys are encrypted locally using Android Keystore.
+No cloud lane is selected implicitly.

 - [Google Play](https://play.google.com/store/apps/details?id=io.instance001.chatmini)
 - [Chatty-mini Privacy Policy](https://instance001.github.io/privacy/chatty-mini.html)